 The Outdoor Explorers Mentoring Program is an outdoor education program that provides monthly outdoor recreation and education experiences for Bigs and Littles in a local Big/Brothers/Big Sisters chapter.
 Using program elements designed by the Arthur Carhart National Wilderness Training Center, a local college/university outdoor organization (mentors/planners) and a federal agency (program overseers), work with their BB/BS partners to plan, promote, and facilitate meaningful and memorable outdoor experiences.
-Although initiated in Missoula, Montana, this program's replication guide can be used to start an outdoor mentoring program in your community.
+Although initiated in Missoula, Montana, this program's replication guide and promo video can be used to start an outdoor mentoring program in your community.

 - Wilderness Views and Teacher Resources